fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_antivirus_profile.html.markdown

 The `content_disarm` block supports:

+* `analytics_suspicious` - Enable/disable using CDR as a secondary method for determining suspicous files for analytics.
+Valid values: `disable`, `enable`.

 * `cover_page` - Enable/disable inserting a cover page into the disarmed document.
 Valid values: `disable`, `enable`.

 * `detect_only` - Enable/disable only detect disarmable files, do not alter content.
 Valid values: `disable`, `enable`.